 Standing before them was a titan, clan in spiked brown and bronze armor (though small traces of silver and black were also present.).
 He bore huge, silver talons for hands, with large heavy shoulder armor.
 The foreleg armor looked like a mixture between metallized shaggy pants and samurai armor.
 The head round and spiked, with two long antenna-like structures on the back of it.
 He wielded a massive ax, which had smaller blades attached to it as well.
 In his other hand was the body of their commander, his head twisted backwards.

 One of the men opened fire, spraying all the bullets he had left.
 None of them had any affect.
 In fact, they just bounced right off of the giant.
 The man gulped as the monster grinned evilly.
 Before the man could react, a hand of darkness burst from the being's chest, grabbing him.
 The soldier clawed his fingers into the ground, but that didn't delay his fate.
 He screamed as he was pulled into the monster's essence.
 He never returned.
 A child took out a pocket knife and tried stabbing the beast to death.
-Instead, though, he laughed, knocking the child soldier into a tree with unseen hands.
+Instead, though, he laughed, throwing the child soldier into a tree with unseen hands.
+Though the actual attack didn't harm him that much, it was strong enough to render him unconscious.
 Everyone backed up until one person bumped into something metal.
 The man turned, yelping at the sight.
 In front of him was a metallic, humanoid snake-like being.
 It wielded a pronged staff and wore orange armor.
 It hissed at him, and then screeched, revealing what was a cross between a slug and a snake within the head.
 The man took out his gun, but a red-silver creature sprang from the bushes.
 It slid past him and delivered a kick the side, making the man drop his weapon.
 A tan one stretched its arms out like a rubber band, and yanked it from the terrorist.
 A yellow beast fired lasers from its eyes, reducing the gun to molten slag.
 For once, the men felt something they'd thought they'd never feel: Fear.

 Cuffs of pure energy suddenly connected their hands to their back, and the troops were pushed forward by the beasts.
 A minute or so later, they were in the village.
 It didn't fare so well either.
 A radio-station was reduced to scrap metal, with an arm hanging out from the rumble.
 A shrine was being torn down by the snake-like monsters.
 A blue-silver monster was somehow penning some women to the ground with its staff.
 The bladed stick glowed as the creature eyed the humans like a feral wolf.
 A black-gold creature was doing a similar thing, only it magnetized the men to a nearby well.
 Finally kids and teens were tied by vines to the trees.
 Green-brown monsters stood guard near it.
 The chief was guarded by a black-brown creature in front of his hut of dry mud.
 There were dents in the armor of it, but they faded away in a matter of seconds.